Theothebiggerbird/TheobaldTheBird/README.md

 <details>
 <summary><b>INTs & DNIs</b></summary>

-INTs: Highkey anybdy everybdy
+INTs: Highkey anybdy everybdy (unless ur under the DNIs category)

-DNIs: People below 14, oversensitive people(we're just not good w/ them so pls dni as we can hurt ur feelings by accident), basic DNI criteria, Endos, Old friends.
+DNIs: People below 14, oversensitive people(we're just not good w/ them so pls dni as we can hurt ur feelings by accident), basic DNI criteria, Endos, Old friends, HH/HB, CountryHuman, Skin copiers (Please don't copy our skins!! if you do we'll mostly confront you and block you afterwards.)
+Flirting (uhmm only w/ close friends & partner!), Gore likers (general basic gore is okay, just not those people who fantasizes about it yk...)

 </details>